coverclock/com-diag-hazer/README.md

 * bakepi - monitors Raspberry Pi core temperature which throttles at 82C.
 * base - configures and runs a UBX-ZED-F9P as a base in survey or fixed mode.
 * benchmark - configures and runs a UBX-ZED-F9P as a corrected rover saving a CSV.
+* bucketbrigade - read from a serial port and forward to another serial port.
 * checksum - takes arguments that are NMEA or UBX packets and adds end matter.
 * consumer - consumes datagrams and reports on stdout.
 * csvmeter - meters lines from a CSV file based on interarrival times.